 How soon a finalizer will be invoked, which thread will invoke the finalizer for any given object, and the ordering of finalize method calls are all unspecified.

 Details of how and when garbage collection will occur, even when the garbage collection is explicitly invoked.

+If circularly declared classes are detected at run time then a ClassCircularityError is thrown.
+Otherwise the behaviour is undefined and could lead to a StackOverflowError being thrown.

 6.56.2 Guidance to language users